SysKitTeam/docs-point/requirements/permission-requirements.md

 ### SysKit Point API

-By default, **SysKit Point API** app registration has no permissions added.
+**SysKit Point API** app registration is used for third-party app integration, meaning you can get SysKit Point data via SysKit Point API and use it in other business applications and web services.
 This feature is currently in the Beta stage.

+By default, the app registration has no permissions added.

 ## Related Topics